forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 In this lab, we will configure the platform to use both applications.

-To activate, in the application navigator, go to Plugins and activate each of the following plugins:
+Make sure that on your instance you have the following Plugings Installed and activated:
   * a.
-Agile Development 2.0
+Agile Development 2.0 (Paid Plugin)
   * b.
-Agile Development 2.0 ATF Tests
+Agile Development 2.0 ATF Tests (Optional)
   * c.
 Test Management 2.0
   * d.
-Test Management 2.0 - ATF Tests
+Test Management 2.0 - ATF Tests (Optional)
   * e.
 Automated Test Framework (already enabled)

-Plugin installation should take about 5 minutes.
+If you do not have them installed Navigate to Service Managment application navigator and search for "Plugin".
+Installation should take about 5 minutes.

 ![](images/plugins.pdf)
 ![relative](images/plugins.png)